DFE-Digital/get-help-with-tech/README.md

 GHWT_MAX_[GET|POST|PATCHE|PUT|DELETE]S_PER_SECOND|Max number of [GET|POST|PATCH|PUT|DELETE] requests allowed per-ip per-second - only has an effect if the `rate_limiting` FeatureFlag is set |4
 GHWT_MAX_TOKEN_GETS_PER_SECOND                   |Max number of GET requests to token validation URLs allowed per-ip per-second - only has an effect if the `rate_limiting` FeatureFlag is set|1

+See the [settings.yaml file](config/settings.yml) for full details on configurable options.

 ### Feature Flags

 Certain aspects of app behaviour are governed by a minimal implementation of Feature Flags.